gitlabhq/gitlabhq/doc/administration/monitoring/prometheus/gitlab_metrics.md

 If GitLab is installed from source its location can be configured in `gitlab.yml`.

-Using environment variable `prometheus_multiproc_dir` to configure the location has been deprecated in GitLab 9.5.
+Using environment variable `prometheus_multiproc_dir` to configure the location has been deprecated in GitLab 9.5 and will be removed in GitLab 10

 [← Back to the main Prometheus page](index.md)